carpentries-incubator/data-organisation-for-better-analysis/episodes/00-intro.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Good data organization is the foundation of your research project.
-Most researchers have data or do data entry in spreadsheets.
+Good data organization is foundational to most projects.
+Anybody has data or does data entry in spreadsheets.
 Spreadsheet programs are very useful graphical interfaces for designing data tables and handling very basic data quality control functions.